LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ---

-## udocker advantages: deployment I
+## `udocker` advantages: Deployment I

-* udocker is meant to be deployed and used by the end-user:
+* `udocker` is meant to be deployed and used by the end-user:

-  * Does not require privileges.
+  * Does not require root privileges.

   * Does not require system administrator intervention.

-  * All operations performed in user space.
+  * All operations can be performed in user space and in user accessible directories.

-  * Deployed by default in the user HOME directory.
+  * Deployed by default in the user `$HOME` directory.

-  * Containers are in the user HOME directory or other user chosen location.
+  * Containers are in the user `$HOME` directory or other user chosen location.

 ---

-## udocker advantages: deployment II
+## `udocker` advantages: Deployment II

-* udocker does not require compilation by the user:
+* `udocker` does not require compilation by the user:
-  * Uses Python plus some binaries.
+  * Written in Python plus some binaries.
-  * Has a minimal dependencies.
+  * Has a minimal set of dependencies.
   * Required binaries are provided statically compiled.

-* udocker deployment:
+* `udocker` deployment:
-  * Just copy and untar into the user home directory.
+  * Just copy and untar into the user `$HOME` directory.
-  * Ideal to execute containers across different sites.
+  * Ideal to execute containers across different sites and types of resources and infrastructures.
-  * You can deploy udocker across the system where you run.
+  * You can deploy `udocker` on the system where you run.

 ---

-## udocker advantages: execution I
+## `udocker` advantages: Execution I

-* udocker integrates several execution engines:
+* `udocker` integrates several execution engines:
-  * Allows execution using several different approaches.
+  * Allows execution using multiple different approaches.
   * Allows execution with and without using Linux namespaces.
-  * Integrates several tools suitable to execute containers
+  * Integrates several tools suitable to execute containers.
   * Makes these tools easier to use across systems.

-* udocker can be submitted together with a batch job:
+* `udocker` can be submitted together with a batch job:
-  * Just fetch or ship the udocker tarball with the job.
+  * (Just fetch or ship the `udocker` tarball with the job.)

 ---

-## udocker advantages: execution II
+## `udocker` advantages: Execution II

-* udocker user interface:
+* `udocker` user interface:
-  * Commands, syntax and logic are similar to docker.
+  * Commands, syntax and logic are similar or even the same as docker CLI.

-* udocker empowers users to use containers:
+* `udocker` empowers users to use containers:
   * Ideal for heterogeneous computing environments.

 ---

-## udocker: Command Line Interface
+## `udocker`: Command Line Interface

-udocker is mainly a run-time to execute docker containers:
+`udocker` is mainly a run-time to execute docker containers:

 |          |           |         |         |        |
 | -------- | --------- | ------- | ------- | ------ |